itsmeow/katdev.net/src/poems/take-me.md

 with price tags

 i am a resource

-take it
+take me.

+i don't have enough
+for you

 take it.

-i don't.

-have enough.
-for you.

-take it.

 because i don't
-need it.
+need me

-i am for you.
-i am for you to take, forever
-my life is yours.
+anymore

 my self and my attention and my time and my joy and my sadness

 my friends and my home and my laughter and my jokes and my games

-have them. turn them into profit.
+have them; turn them into numbers on a screen;

 does this make you happy?

-i am powerless.
-take me